-The United States has been boiling with violence and hate this summer and while watching the news and social media can be hard for adults, hearing about and seeing what is going on can be very confusing, scary and devastating for children.
+The United States has been boiling with violence and hate and while watching the news and social media can be hard for adults, hearing about and seeing what is going on can be very confusing, scary and devastating for children.

 That is why we at WatchTheYard.com have created this list of children’s books that teach kids why people protest and why standing up for your beliefs and the lives of others is important.
 This list includes stories that teach kids about the power of their voice and the empathy that is needed to change the world into a better place.

 We paid special attention when choosing these books to cover stories with strong male and female characters who come from multicultural backgrounds.
 We are currently looking for a Native American book to add to this list, if you know of any please leave a comment in the comment section below.